jspark311/CppPotpourri/README.md

 # CppPotpourri

-A package of discrete solutions to common problems in Arduino.
+An architecture-agnostic package of discrete solutions to common problems in Arduino.

 ----------------------